heiyebaitian/quic-http3-cn-list/README_en.md

-# Welcome to the "List of China Websites Supporting QUIC/HTTP3" 😊
+# Welcome to the "List of Websites Supporting QUIC/HTTP3" 😊

 **Read this in other languages: [English](README_en.md), [中文](README.md).**